bradfrost/atomic-design/chapter-2.md

 ## Organisms
 {% include figure.html src="../images/content/atomic-design-organisms.png" caption="" %}

-**Organisms are relatively complex UI components composed of groups of molecules and possibly even atoms**.
+**Organisms are relatively complex UI components composed of groups of molecules and/or atoms and/or other organisms**.
 These organisms form distinct sections of an interface.

 Let's revisit our search form molecule.
 A search form can often be found in the header of many Web experiences, so let's put that search form molecule into context of a header organism.